avimanyu786/TrajectoryMergeAssist/paper.md

 # Summary

-Working with trajectories generated with the Desmond molecular dynamics software can be quite inconvenient when simulations are extended multiple number of times with the same.
+Working with trajectories[@Robert2015MDTraj] generated with the Desmond molecular dynamics software[@Kevin2006Scalable] can become quite inconvenient when simulations are extended multiple number of times with the same.
 Extended simulations allow Bioinformaticians to observe and interpret plots upto greater lengths of time and also do it at their own time of convenience when with lesser resources.

 To make this process simpler and easier, ``TrajectoryMergeAssist`` was created.